de2008de/java-tutorial/JavaBasics/AccessModifiers.md

     public static void main(String[] args) {

-        Mybook mb = new MyBook();
+        MyBook mb = new MyBook();

-        // Error because Table is neither a child class of Book nor a child class of MyBook
+        // Error because Table is not a child class of MyBook
         // so it cannot access the protected field title System.out.println(mb.title);